tammybutow/BrowserQuest/README.md

 * the client side, which runs using javascript in your browser
 * the database side, which runs using Redis

+Gremlin will run the following automated random attacks on ChaosQuest
+* CPU - 3 times a day
+* Latency - 3 times a day
+* Packet Loss - 3 times a day
+* Memory - 3 times a day

 Browser Support
 ---------------